Floaters and flashes in the eyes

 - floaters start after eye surgery or an eye injury

-These could be signs of a serious problem with the back of your eye, which could permanently affect your vision if not treated quickly.
+These could be signs of a serious problem with the back of your eye, which could permanently affect your vision if it's not treated quickly.

 If you can’t get an urgent appointment: